gsnelson/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 `dplyr` - pull, select, arrange, group_by, summarize_all functions

 ### Inputs
 The data used for this project is located on the UC Irvine Machine Learning Repository [web site](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-The data files reside in a single zip file. *Note: As will be seen below, the data contained within the zip file is organized into test and train folders to facilitate machine learning techniques such as linear regression.*
+The data files reside in a single zip file. *Note: As will be seen below, the data contained within the zip file is organized into test and train folders to facilitate machine learning techniques such as linear regression.*<br><br>
 My run_analysis.R script performs the following import actions:
 * Verifies that a `.data` folder exists in the project folder.
 If not, one is created.
 * Downloads the zip file from the UC Irvine site to the `.data` folder